KCBrady/ClientApp/README.md

 ## Build

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
+Run 'ng build --base-href "/ClientAngular/"' to build the project for deployment to localhost\ClientAngular.

 ## Running unit tests